 Astro uses a docking system similar to that of robot vacuums.
 When not in use, it will dock itself to recharge.
 Based on technical specifications, Astro can reach a full charge in around 45 minutes to an hour and will be able to run for up to several hours before it needs to be recharged.

 The robot’s effective battery life will largely depend on how much you use it, as well as what you use it for.
 A simple patrol won’t take as much battery power as using Astro to make video calls or stream content.

-On the same day of Astro’s announcement, there was a leaked report about the efficacy of the robot and claimed it was far more fragile than Amazon said.
+On the same day of Astro’s announcement, there was a leaked report about the efficacy of the robot that claimed it was far more fragile than Amazon had said.
 It also claimed Astro tumbled down stairs on a regular basis during early development.
 While this may be true, Amazon contradicts these comments — and our own experience with similar navigation systems throws some skepticism on the claims about Astro’s inability to navigate.
-Custom cliff sensors on Astro will help it to distinguish what’s in its navigational path to prevent it from going over stairs.
+Custom cliff sensors on Astro will help it distinguish what’s in its navigational path to prevent it from going over stairs.
 Astro also can’t climb stairs (due to its lack of legs) and will be limited to serving you on a single floor.

 Based on Amazon’s provided technical specs, Astro weighs about 20.6 pounds.

 If Astro can no longer stream to the cloud, you won’t receive alerts or notifications until the connection is restored.
 It isn’t clear whether Astro will include an SD card port for onboard memory, although the device does have USB-C port.

 Its retail price is $1,600, but it’s purchasable by invitation only.
 That means you won’t be able to simply log into your Amazon account and order the companion.
 There’s been no announcement for when Astro will launch publicly — so stay tuned for more details.